astampoulis/website-source/content/blog/taksim-modes-makam.md

 - What happens if we transcribe the bidirectional system for the STLC directly? [→ example, naively](#example-naively)
 - How can we model bidirectional typing accurately? [→ example, manually](#example-manually)
 - It would be nice to be able to fix this just by adding a mode declaration for `type_synth` and `type_check`.
-Can we add mode declarations to Makam?
-Is there a way to do this without changing the core language? [→ modes in makam](#modes-in-makam)
+Can we add mode declarations to Makam? [→ modes in makam](#modes-in-makam)
-- Do simple mode declarations provide enough generality?
-(TODO) [→ modes in makam, take 2](#todo)
+- Can we handle the mode declarations nicely, without without changing the core language? [→ modes in makam, take 2](/blog/taksim-modes-makam-2/#mode-declarations-through-command-transformers)
-- Can we turn the bidirectional recipe into a Makam program, to "bidirectionalize" an existing typing declaration?
-(TODO) [→ writing recipes in makam](#todo)
+- Could we do mode checking instead of enforcing a mode? [→ mode checking](/blog/taksim-modes-makam-2/#mode-checking)

 ## example, naively